Isoheptane/bilibili-live-danmaku-cli/README.md

 Specifies the message poll interval of live WebSocket stream in milliseconds.
 If this argument is not specified, it will default to 200 ms.

 Since this tool do not utilize multithreading or async frameworks, the poll interval is also the tick interval.
 At every tick, this tool will check heartbeat and gift message combining.
 It's recommended to set a short poll interval.

+### `--config <FILE_PATH>`
+Specifies the configuration file path.
+If this argument is specified, this tool will ignore other shell arguments.